SAEONData/Dash_applications/README.md

 Now you can open the `Dash_applications` folder as a project in the PyCharm IDE.

+### Managing dependencies
+The `requirements.txt` file defines exactly which packages - and which versions of those packages - must be installed to the Python virtual environment, for both local development and server deployments.

+`requirements.txt` is compiled from `requirements.in` using the `pip-compile` command.

+To add a Python package - e.g. pandas - that is referenced by any module in this repository, first add it to `requirements.in` file.
+Then, run:

+    pip-compile

+To upgrade existing referenced packages or their dependencies, run:

+    pip-compile --upgrade

+Then, your virtual environment can be updated with any new or updated packages using the following command:

+    pip install -r requirements.txt

+Note that, after upgrading any packages or their dependencies, it's a good idea to test that everything works as expected, before committing the updated `requirements.txt` to source control.

 ## Deployment
 Log on to the server and switch to the root user by typing `sudo -s`.
 Then, `cd` to the `/srv/Dash_applications` directory and run the following